patrick-andrew-jain-taylor/jain-taylor-family-cookbook/_recipes/sauce/pizza.md

 ## Instructions

 1. Put all ingredients in blender or food processor, and blend until just broken down and integrated.
-This should take no more than 20 seconds.
+This should take no more than 20 seconds.[^1]

-* A 10" pizza will use a little more than 1/3 cup of sauce, and this recipe wil make about 10 pizzas, depending on how much sauce you like.
+[^1]: A 10" pizza will use a little more than 1/3 cup of sauce, and this recipe wil make about 10 pizzas, depending on how much sauce you like.